DOT Audit Fines

 What Types of Offenses Can a DOT Audit Fine Me For?

-Being subject to a DOT audit can be confusing and overwhelming but it is important to understand the types of offenses that can result in fines.
+Being subject to a DOT audit can be confusing and overwhelming, but it is essential to understand the types of offenses that can result in fines.
 A DOT audit can find a person or organization for any unmet DOT regulation, such as failing to have proper safety procedures in place.
 Read about USDOT Number.
 Learn here How to Prepare for a Compliance DOT Audit.
-Common DOT audit fines include misclassifying drivers, and negligence when it comes to annual vehicle inspections and maintenance records.
+Common DOT audit fines include misclassifying drivers, and negligence regarding annual vehicle inspections and maintenance records.
 Plus, there’s also failing to have a valid medical certificate on file and not keeping up with Hours of Service regulations.
 Visit BOC-3.
 Additionally, not having other paperwork such as driver certifications, direction logs, fuel taxes, drug and alcohol tests, and hazardous materials transport records could all result in DOT audit fines.
 Any time there is an issue with DOT compliance-related regulations for transporting goods or people that impact safety on highways and roads, the DOT will take action with an audit and possible additional fines.
 Visit Driver Qualification Files.

 How Much Do DOT Audit Fines Usually Cost?